kxz/omnipresence/README.rst

    :alt: Test coverage
    :target: https://coveralls.io/r/kxz/omnipresence

-An IRC utility bot built on Twisted, originally developed for `the
+The ominously-named friendly IRC bot framework.

+This branch contains an in-progress rewrite of the API, and is missing critical features.
-#yackfest channel on EsperNet`__.
+The ``release-2.x`` branch contains a usable (?) version of the bot that currently runs in `the #yackfest channel on EsperNet`__.
-Most of its functionality is provided through plugins for commands and channel-specific event handlers, with some sugar thrown in for flavor.
-For full documentation, visit `Omnipresence's Read the Docs site`__, or look inside the docs/ folder.

 __ https://room208.org/yackfest/

+For detailed documentation, visit `Omnipresence's Read the Docs site`__, or look inside the ``docs`` folder.

 __ https://omnipresence.readthedocs.org/